AsundkarPoornima/Containerize_PythonWebApp/README.md

    - In GitHub,
      Go to Project Repo and under Repo name click on Settings In left sidebar, click on webhook
-     Give the payload url ie http://http://{Agent-public-IP}/github-webhook/
+     Give the payload url ie http://{Agent-public-IP}/github-webhook
+     Select Content type as application/json
+     Select Just the push event and check Active
+     Click on Add webhook.

 Here we use 2 variables
  - `BUILD_ID` -  The current build id
  - `DOCKER_IMAGE_NAME` - Name of the DockerHub account.
  - `DOCKERHUB_CREDENTIALS` -DockerAccount Credentials in Jenkins

 1. Login to Docker Agent and check images and containers. (no images and containers)
-3. Execute Jenkins job
+2. Execute Jenkins job
-4. Check images in Docker hub.
+3. Check images in Docker hub.
 Now you could able to see new images pushed to your DockerHub account
 ------------------------------------------

 # Containerize_PythonWebApp